 Important Items to Complete After Registering

 After registering for the course, students will be mailed an information packet with many time-sensitive items to complete.
-Students must complete a drug screening and criminal background check (an approximate $72 fee through MCC provider, Castle Branch).
-Complete these ASAP as results of these screenings may take up to two weeks to receive.
+Students must complete a medical form, and a drug screening and criminal background check (an approximate $72 fee through MCC provider, Castle Branch).
+Complete these ASAP as results of the screenings may take up to two weeks to receive.

 Students who fail either the drug screening or criminal background check can not participate in the course.
-Any criminal record or drug result will result in disqualification from the course.
-Course refunds will NOT be granted due to failure of either the criminal background check or drug screening, unless a written refund request is received on or prior to the last business day before the first class meeting.
+Any criminal record or drug result may result in disqualification from the course.
+Course refunds will NOT be granted due to failure of either the criminal background check or drug screening, unless a written refund request is received to CEinfo@manchestercc.edu by the Allied Health refund deadline.

-Please note: A completed medical form is required the first day of classes to show evidence that the student is immunized and will not be putting patients at risk.
+Please note: The completed medical form is required by the second week of class and must show evidence that the student is immunized and will not be putting patients at risk.
 Students can download the medical form.
 It will also be mailed out to students in the above mentioned information packet after registering for the course.

 Successful course completion requires a minimum grade of 70, a minimum 100 clinical hours and 100 successful, unaided blood draws.
 Upon successful completion of the program, students will be eligible to take the American Society for Clinical Pathology certification exam.

-This course meets twice a week for 14 weeks, for a total of 26 classroom sessions (14 Tuesdays, 12 Thursdays).
+This course meets twice a week for 14 weeks, for a total of 25 classroom sessions (Tuesday and Thursday evenings).
 Additionally, mandatory clinical rotation will be assigned, weekdays 7 a.m.-5 p.m. at ECHN facilities in the area.

 Course Fee: $1,500